 Why Do I Need a Resume?

-On average, recruiters spend only six seconds scanning a resume before they decide whether it stays or goes, so some developers, especially those who have experience with various programming languages, count only on connections to find their next job.
+On average, recruiters spend only six to 10 seconds scanning a resume before they decide whether it stays or goes, so some developers, especially those who have experience with various programming languages, count strongly on connections to find their next job.

 The question is, though, do you want to limit yourself to the kinds of jobs that might (or might not) just fall into your lap?
 Or do you want to put your best foot forward and land the kind of job you would do for fun, even if you didn’t need the paycheck?